MinhPDX/fpa-showcase/README.md

 ![image](https://github.com/user-attachments/assets/d2a17d8c-6d82-4537-bf93-79199185cd17)

 This project showcases a dynamic and fully integrated 5-year, 3-statement financial model built from the ground up.
-The model begins with historical data and a set of core assumptions to drive a detailed forecast of the Income Statement, Balance Sheet, and Cash Flow Statement, demonstrating a comprehensive understanding of business drivers and financial reporting.
+The model begins with historical data of a fictional company and a set of core assumptions to drive a detailed forecast of the Income Statement, Balance Sheet, and Cash Flow Statement, demonstrating a comprehensive understanding of business drivers and financial reporting.

 #### Scenario & Key Assumptions